-Computer science is the study of computers, including computational theory, hardware and software design, algorithms, and the way humans interact with technology.
+Computer science is the study of computers, including computational theory, hardware and software design, algorithms and the way humans interact with technology.

 If you’re interested in a challenging and rewarding career path, you may want to consider becoming a computer scientist.

 Computer scientists are problem solvers.
 When a computer scientist receives a problem, they gather information and communicate with computers using programming languages and logic (e.g. scripting).
 They create a set of rules or instructions for the computer to execute and solve the problem.
-Read on to learn more about the importance and benefits of computer science, professional tools and resources, and how to pursue a career in computer science.
+Read on to learn more about what computer science is, the importance and benefits of computer science, professional tools and resources, and how to pursue a career in computer science.

 What are the Benefits of Computer Science?

-Clearly, there’s a need for computer science related technical skills as companies upgrade their business models.
+Clearly, there’s a need for computer science-related technical skills as companies upgrade their business models.
 A career in computer science, especially software development, is an innovative space and can be exciting work for those who enjoy lifelong learning.

 Computer Science Tools & Resources

-A well known site called, The Odin Project, offers a free computer science course complete with tutorials, blogs, and a helpful community.
-As you start your journey, you’ll run into StackOverflow, a question and answer site helping novice and experienced programmers discover solutions and connect with their peers.
+A well known site called The Odin Project offers a free computer science course complete with tutorials, blogs and a helpful community.
+As you start your journey, you’ll run into StackOverflow, a question-and-answer site helping novice and experienced programmers discover solutions and connect with their peers.

 If you’re looking for a more structured and academic approach, Harvard’s CS50 curriculum is available on YouTube.
 It’s a great introduction on how to think like a programmer and understand important theories of computer science.
 The self-taught approach has worked for many computer science enthusiasts, but traditional education has also helped professionals take their career to the next level.

-A master’s in computer science may deepen your understanding of computer science theories and application, increase your earning potential, and allow you to pursue a specialization in an in demand field, such as cyber security or data science.
+If computer science seems like a good fit, the first step is getting a bachelor’s degree in computer science or major in a STEM or business-related field with a concentration in computer science.
 Outside of traditional education, you can work on projects to apply what you already know and use some of the resources in this article to start solving problems and launch your career.

-Last updated: November 2020
+Last updated: July 2021